judahrand/pgjdbc/docs/documentation/head/connect.md

 * **sslmode** = String

-	possible values include "disable", "require", "verify-ca" and "verify-full", "allow" and "prefer" will throw an exception. "require" will default to a non validating SSL factory and not check the validity of the certificates. "verify-ca" and "verify-full" use a validating SSL factory and will check that the ca is correct and the host is correct.
+	possible values include "disable", "require", "verify-ca" and "verify-full".
+	"allow" and "prefer" will throw an exception. "require" will default to a non validating SSL factory and not check the validity of the certificates.
+	"verify-ca" and "verify-full" use a validating SSL factory and will check that the ca is correct. "verify-ca" will check the host iff sslhostnameverifier provides a custom hostnameverifier "verify-full" will ensure that the host is correct or fail.
 Setting these will necessitate storing the server certificate on the client machine ["Configuring the client"](ssl-client.html).

 * **sslcert** = String